sgeos/sgeos.github.io/_drafts/phoenix-as-a-service-on-freebsd.markdown

 exit # su
 {% endhighlight %}

+Note that the path permissions will need to be fixed again if you added the release to the systemwide path and want to be able to run it as any user.

 ### Troubleshooting

-If configuration looks like it should be working, but nothing changes, try deleting the **running-config** directory.
-Sometimes rebooting fixes problems, like killing zombie nodes with strange default names and cookie values.
 Make sure to set server to true in **config/prod.exs**.
-Start the release with console to see error messages.
+If the server is mysteriously not working, start the release with console to see error messages.

 ### What Next?